mikewest/internetdrafts/first-party-cookies/draft.md

 to link distinct requests even in the absence of cookies.
 Connection and/or socket pooling, Token Binding, and Channel ID all offer explicit methods of identification that servers could take advantage of.

+## Pervasive Monitoring

+As outlined in {{RFC7258}}, pervasive monitoring is an attack.
+Cookies play a large part in enabling such monitoring, as they are responsible for maintaining state in HTTP connections.
+We considered restricting same-site cookies to secure contexts {{secure-contexts}} as a mitigation but decided against doing so, as this feature should result in a strict reduction in the number of cookies floating around in cross-site contexts.
+That is, even if `http://not-example.com` embeds a resource from `http://example.com/`, that resource will not be "same-site", and `http://example.com`'s cookies simply cannot be used to correlate user behavior across distinct origins.

 --- back